MuKnIO/avoum-cardano-feasibility-study/study.md

     }
 ```

-For an `AvoumCell AuctionState` to be valid, its cell must hold
+For an `AvoumCell AuctionState` to be valid, its UTxO must hold
 tokens equal to the sum of:

 - the current bid (`asCurrentBid`),
 - the assets being sold (`asAssets`),
-- ...and a balance of 1 token of the currency identified in the cell's
+- ...and a balance of 1 token of the currency identified in the UTxO's
   `aidSymbol` field of its account id.

 This invariant is enforced by the minting policy when issuing the token